newmentos/my-dot-files/README.md

 # my-dot-files
-My dotfiles for Awesome-WM, BSPWM, StumpWM and Doom-Emacs
+My dotfiles for BSPWM, polybar, Emacs and other